-Radio waves could adversely affect electric medical equipment.
-Those who use a pacemaker should contact the electric medical equipment manufacturer for the possible influences before use.
+- Radio waves could adversely affect electric medical equipment.
+Those who use a pacemaker should contact the electric medical equipment manufacturer for the possible influences before use. - The Intelligent Key transmits radio waves when the buttons are pressed.
+The FAA advises the radio waves may affect aircraft navigation and communication systems.
+Do not operate the Intelligent Key while on an airplane.
+Make sure the buttons are not operated unintentionally when the unit is stored for a flight.

-The Intelligent Key system can operate all the door locks using the remote controller function or pushing the request switch on the vehicle without taking the key out from a pocket or purse.
-The operating environment and/or conditions may affect the Intelligent Key system operation.
+The Intelligent Key can operate all the door locks using the remote controller function or pushing the request switch on the vehicle without taking the key out from a pocket or purse.
+The operating environment and/or conditions may affect the Intelligent Key operation.

-Be sure to read the following before using the Intelligent Key system.
+Be sure to read the following before using the Intelligent Key.